mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 \end{equation}
 $$

-The first and second integrals are estimated with Pmiss and Pfa, respectively.
+And we get eq.
+1.2 because the first and second integrals are estimated with Pmiss and Pfa, respectively.
 If $N_{\omega_1}$ is the number of targets, then
 $$
 Pmiss = \sum_{s \in \omega_1}\frac{[s < c]}{N_{\omega_1}}
 $$